top of page

 Admission

-Children, K-12: $3.00
+Children, K-12: $3.00 per person

 1. Historic Riley Home Tour: Admission includes a tour of the historic home of John Gilmore Riley, constructed in 1890.
 During this tour, visitors will also experience the current exhibition featured by the Riley Museum and view the unique animatronic of John Gilmore Riley.